rajeswar33/netflix/README.md

 # portfolio
-Creating a portfolio clone using HTML and CSS
+Creating a portfolio  using HTML and CSS